kayes55/WheelControl/README.md

 # Language Used
 ## Swift
 ```
-Both UIView and UIControl class is extended for reusable wheel seperately.
+Both UIView and UIControl classes are extended for reusable wheel seperately.
-User can use one of them in their project
+Users can use one of them in their projects
 ```
 # ScreenShot Of Final Project